 Violet: Elderberry juice, red onion skins

-Use either white or brown egg depending on what colour you want the Easter egg to be in the end.
-White eggs work very well with light colours like yellow or green and also work with dark colours.
+Use either white or brown eggs depending on which colours you would like to have.
+White eggs work particularly well with light colours like yellow or green, however, you can also use dark colours.
 Brown eggs, on the other hand, only work well with darker colours.

-1. Start by hard boiling your eggs.
+1. Start by boilingthe eggs.
 To make them last longer, we recommend cooking them for at least 10 minutes.

-2. Drizzle some vinegar on a kitchen towel and rub the eggs into it.
-This helps to rub off the expiry date printed on the eggs and also roughens the shell so that the natural dyes stick better.
+2. Drizzle some vinegar on a kitchen towel and rub the eggs on it.
+This helps to rub off the expiry date printed on the eggs and it also roughens the outer shell so that the natural dye will stick better.

-3. The next step is to make the colouring broth.
-To make sure there is enough dye in the mix, use the following ratios for every half-litre of water:
+3. The next step is to make the colouring mixture.
+To make sure there is enough dye in the mix, use the following ratios for every half litre of water:

 Vegetables: 500 g